 - Consent of noncustodial parent, if given — if not:

-a.
-Failure to pay reasonable support without excuse for one-year period immediately before filing adoption, or
+- Failure to pay reasonable support without excuse for one-year period immediately before filing adoption, or

-b.
-Abandonment for one-year period immediately before filing
+- Abandonment for one-year period immediately before filing

 - Attended adoption hearing with a judge — A judge must find that adoption is in child’s best interests regardless of consent of all parties

-Kinship Adoption Requirements
+- Kinship Adoption Requirements

 The requirements of a kinship adoption are very similar to those of a stepparent adoption, but the prospective adoptive parent(s) must be a family member to the child.
 The term “family member” is defined as a grandparent, aunt, uncle, brother, sister, half sibling or first cousin of the child.

 Custodial Adoption Requirements

 For a custodial adoption, the prospective adoptive parent(s) must have obtained legal custody of the child to be adopted and must have had the child in their care for a period of one year or more.
-Legal custody may have been established through a domestic relations, probate or juvenile case.
-The other requirements of a custodial adoption are very similar to those of a stepparent and a kinship adoption.
+Legal custody may have been established through domestic relations, probate, or juvenile case.